Search

 Rory Burns

-Sticking with Surrey, their uncapped captain Burns is closing in on 1000 County Championship runs in Division One for this season.
-If picking players on form is any indication, and the presence of teammate Ollie Pope in the squad for the fifth Test against India suggests that this is the case, then Burns surely has to have a shout of an international call-up sooner or later.
+Staying with Surrey, their uncapped captain Burns is nearing 1000 County Championship runs in Division One for the current season.
+If form is a determining factor in player selection, the inclusion of teammate Ollie Pope in the squad for the fifth Test against India hints that such criteria are being considered, meaning Burns certainly is a candidate for an international call-up in the near future.

 Keaton Jennings